theboot999/NRFFHSS/README.md

 In case of the Master turning off and on again the slave will switch to scanning mode after not receiving a packet for 120 frames.
 It is very reliable at re syncing quickly.
 With 50 channel hops and at 100 frames per second it typically will resync in about 250 milliseconds.

+## Limitations

+Currently it uses a fixed 50 channel sequence of channels to hop through as well as fixed receive and send addresses.

+If there is any interest I can create a binding method, where a transmitter and reciever will bind together with a unique random channel hopping sequence and random send and recieve addresses saved to Eeprom.